biopragmatics/pyobo/README.rst

    pyobo.getters.MissingOboBuild: OBO Foundry is missing a build for: mondo

-Then you should check the corresponding page on the OBO Foundry (in this case, http://www.obofoundry.org/ontology/mondo.html) and make an update to the ``url`` entry for that namespace in the Bioregistry.
+Then you should check the corresponding page on the OBO Foundry (in this case, http://www.obofoundry.org/ontology/mondo.html) and make update to the ``url`` entry for that namespace in the Bioregistry.

 .. |build| image:: https://github.com/pyobo/pyobo/workflows/Tests/badge.svg
     :target: https://github.com/pyobo/pyobo/actions?query=workflow%3ATests